Data Governance and Protection Policy

 • Access to personal or confidential data must be role-based (least privilege principle).

-• Sensitive data must be anonymized or pseudonymized where possible.
+• Sensitive data must be anonymised or pseudonymised where possible.

 Data Sharing

-• Share data only with authorized recipients under Data Sharing Agreements (DSAs) or Non-Disclosure Agreements (NDAs).
+• Share data only with authorised recipients under Data Sharing Agreements.

-• Cross-border transfers must comply with adequacy decisions or standard contractual clauses (SCCs).
+• Cross-border transfers must comply with adequacy decisions or standard contractual clauses.

 • Public release of research data requires de-identification and approval by the DPO.